lyndoncruz/node-mailer/README.md

 2. MySQL for database
 3. HandleBars/hbs template for html
 4. dotenv used to create sensitive information like password to keep protected.
-5. server run on port 8000
+5. app listen on port 8000